 I’ve sent flowers to grieving coworkers.
 That’s not fluff.
 That’s foundational.
 That’s culture-building.

 Kindness, to me, isn’t seasonal.
 It’s not a holiday campaign.
 It’s a daily choice.
 I lead initiatives in emotional intelligence, psychological safety, and ethical hiring.
+And yes, I still meet goals.
+I still implement strategic transformation.
+However, I do it with empathy, compassion, and kindness.
+Not after.

 People can be cold.
 Fast.
 Unforgiving.
 But I’ve seen the whole energy of a room shift with a genuine smile and a “thank you”.
 Kindness is disruptive in the best way; it interrupts the transactional and brings about transformation.